volodymyrhudyma/blog/content/blog/2020-05-14-promises-in-javascript.md

 If the returned promise resolves, it is resolved with the value of the first promise in the iterable that resolved.

-If it rejects, it is rejected with the reason from the first promise that was rejected.
+If it rejects, it is rejected with the reason from the first promise that was rejected:

 ```javascript
 const promise1 = new Promise((resolve, reject) => {